Nolankicks/nolankicks.github.io/src/content/blogs/fortwarsdevblog1.md

 <Video src="../fortwarsblog1/ugc.mov" />

 <Header title="Conclusion" />
 I had a great time working on Fortwars so far.
+We are planing on refactoring alot of the UI, making the weapons feel great and adding more polish.
 Stay tuned for more updates!

 <Spotify src="track/0VaeksJaXy5R1nvcTMh3Xk" />